timescale/pgai/docs/openai.md

 (N rows)
 ```

 ### Tokenize

 To encode content and count the number of tokens returned:

-* Encode content into an array of tokens.
+* Encode content into an array of tokens:

     ```sql
     SELECT openai_tokenize